AADR Logo

 RESCUE #: 2026-03-01-03

 BIO: Gemma is an owner surrender from a family in Middle Tennessee that had life changes and could no longer care for her like she wanted.
-It was a tough decision but one that had to be done.
+It was a tough decision, but one that had to be made.

-Gemma is as sweet as they come and very friendly.
-She LOVES attention and will follow you where ever you go in the house and yard.
-She gets along great with other dogs male and female but please no big dogs because as little as she is and never having been around a big dog they would scare her too much.
+Gemma is as sweet as they come and very friendly!
+She LOVES attention and will follow you wherever you go in the house and yard.
+She gets along great with other dogs, male and female, but please no big dogs because, as small as she is and never having been around one, they would scare her too much.

-We are also saying no to cats mainly because she’s never been around on and we have no way of properly testing her with a cat.
+We are also saying no to cats, mainly because she’s never been around one, and we have no way to properly test her with one.

-If you are looking for a love bug then Gemma would be the one for you but understand she has never been an only dog so we’ll only consider people that have another young, small dog to keep her company while you have to be out of the home.
+If you are looking for a love bug, then Gemma would be the one for you, but understand she has never been an only dog, so we’ll only consider people who have another young, small dog to keep her company while you are out of the home.

-• Someone that can be home more than not
+• Someone who can be home more often than not

 • Another young, small dog for her to play with and cuddle with